antusystem/Robocorp-test/console-reading/README.md

 Afterwards, it remove extra information from the copied values, and last it search for the word in `${buscar}`.

-Note: it is far more easy to use `sudo lshw > text_from_terminal.txt` and then read that file, but this was a test.
+Note: it is easier to use `sudo lshw > text_from_terminal.txt` and then read that file, but this was a test.
 Also, you can do this with mostly the same code.

+Note 2: its far more easy to use the library OperatingSystem or Process.
+Check the `run_process_example` to see how to use it.

 ### Configuration